humanlyhuman/torzu/README.md

 Essentially, the main goal is that you can still use this emulator on modern systems in 20 years.
 It is very important to me that this project is going to be a good base to fork once grass has grown over the whole legal dilemma and people are willing to do real work on this emulator non-anonymously.

-While the main platform is Linux as it is the main operating system I run on my personal and development desktops, Windows support is planned and will not be forgotten about.
+While the main platform is Linux as it is the main operating system I run on my personal and development desktops, Windows support is very near and will not be forgotten about.
 Android support is low priority but would be a nice bonus.

 A secondary goal is the improvement of usability on low-end systems.
 This includes both improving the performance of the emulator as well as making games more playable below 100% speed whenever possible (the sync CPU to render speed limit option already helps with that in few cases).